 Depending on the set characteristics, you can color products and groups by analogy with diagrams.

 Depending on the retail sector, as well as regional and cultural factors the list of characteristics on the planogram can vary.

-The unchanged factors for most retail networks remain brands, suppliers, rest, expiration dates, turnover in days, margin, taste, country of origin etc. (Figure 2.
+The unchanged factors for most retail networks remain brands, suppliers, rest, expiration dates, turnover in days, margin, taste, country of origin, etc. (Figure 2.
 Coloring by brands).
-Visual assessment of indicators is a convenient and easy way of determining strong and weak areas, assess the integrity of the planogram and make a decision about a possible relocation of products.
+Visual assessment of indicators is a convenient and easy way of determining strong and weak areas, assessing the integrity of the planogram and making a decision about a possible relocation of products.